-The Big Lottery Fund (BIG) is responsible for distributing 40 per cent of all funds raised for good causes (about 11 pence of every pound spent on a Lottery ticket) by the National Lottery.
-This totals around £600 million each year.
+The Big Lottery Fund is responsible for distributing 40 per cent of all funds raised for good causes (about 11 pence of every pound spent on a Lottery ticket) by the National Lottery - around £670 million last year.

-BIG also distributes non-Lottery funding on behalf of public bodies such as the Department for Education and the Office for Civil Society.
-Find out more about BIG Fund, the non-Lottery funding operation of BIG
+We also distribute non-Lottery funding on behalf of public bodies such as the Department for Education and the Office for Civil Society.
+Find out more about the non-Lottery funding operation of the Big Lottery Fund

-BIG is a non-departmental public body sponsored by the Cabinet Office
+We are a non-departmental public body sponsored by the Cabinet Office.